Skip to content

 If you're unsure about which size to order, it's better to order a slightly larger ring than a smaller one.
 It's much easier for a jeweler to size down a ring than to size it up.

 We hope this guide helps you feel confident about finding your perfect ring size.
-Now you're all set to order rings online with ease!
+Now you're all set to order sorority rings online with ease!
 Happy shopping!

 Ring Size Chart